wahrwolf/ba-thesis/chapters/600-discussion.md

 ## Training and Optimization
 ### Training
 The overall performance of the best models according to BLEU indicates a successful training.
-According to \cite{google bleu} the achieved score of 20% points in BLEU can be interpreted roughly as an understandable but bad translation.
+According to \cite{lavie:10} the achieved score of 20% points in BLEU can be interpreted roughly as an understandable but bad translation.
 The top 5 models from each corpus reached that mark after 10,000 trainings steps, which translates to 5 epochs.

 The plots \ref{train-bad_tran} and \ref{train-good_train} show typically trainigs curves as described by \cite{lipton:15}